 Examples - Types of Microlearning Content

-Just because microlearning is short, concise types of learning, it does not mean that it should be dull.
+Just because microlearning is short and a concise type of learning, does not mean that it should be dull.
 Be creative when you build your microlearning content.
 Context is important, but do not waste time on text content only.

-- Video presentations in pre - and onboarding learning paths
+- Video presentations in preboarding and onboarding learning paths

 - Brush-up quizzes

 Maybe you already recognized terms as pre - and onboarding.
 This is no coincidence, because microlearning can be used in many different learning contexts, and not only when you need to develop a new skill.

 Let's begin with the pre - and onboarding example, where microlearning can come in handy.
 When you are a brand new employee, you still often grasp all your new tasks, the work culture, and the names of your colleagues.

 In this case, you do not want to get loaded with a huge pile of information about, for example, GDPR, company mission, and history.
 This information can instead be packed as microlearning content in a playful digital format, where the new employee can take a step at a time, and really focus on each type of information.

 This is a motivation booster, both in a preboarding setting where the microlearning content taps into the excitement of getting started at the new job, and in an onboarding setting where the flexible content gives the employee the time to learn, breathe, and really grasp all the new.